 Various groups are available to support the parents and carers of children with additional needs.
 Health Visitor or key worker will be able to let you know what’s available locally.
 For example:

 Emotional support and counselling

 Counselling and emotional support for parents with children with additional needs is also available.
-Again, your key worker or Health Visitor will be able to put you in touch with local providers such as:
+Again, your key worker or Health Visitor will be able to put you in touch with local providers such as local hospices and:

-- Face to Face (Scope) – emotional support for parents of disabled children
+- Scope – emotional support for parents of disabled children

 At times families require respite care.
 Discuss this with your key worker or health visitor, as they will be able to support you with getting in touch with local respite opportunities.